 This was our last activity of our visit that we did as we were leaving the resort.
 It ended up being so fun that we were a little sad that we didn’t allow more time to enjoy these go-karts more than once.

 The Kiddy Karts are smaller go-karts designed especially for the smaller guests 4-7 years old.
 My 5 and 7 year old had a blast in these cars.
 Serious fun!
 They would highly recommend trying out the Kiddy Karts to any kids visiting the resort.

 My husband and I tried out the regular go-karts with our 3 year old.
 While these go-karts are for drivers 54″ and taller, younger/shorter participants can ride along in a double car.
 These go-karts are super fun and can go pretty darn fast.
 I have to say that I’m so glad I jumped in a car last minute because we had a blast on this race track.
 This is something we will definitely do again during our next visit!

-We had a fabulous time during our weekend at the Wilderness Territory Hotel & Golf Resort!
+We had a fabulous time during our weekend at the Wilderness Resort Wisconsin Dells!
 There is so much to do outdoors in the summer here that I’m positive we’ll be visiting again soon.